 [Video] Ellerslie Dentist | Causes of Tooth Sensitivity & Solutions

 Everyone.
 Welcome back to the tooth Dr. YouTube Channel.
-I’m Trevor and this is the one and only Dr. Peter, UV tooth doctor.
-And today we’re going to be talking about what causes tooth sensitivity, and what to do about it.
+I’m Trevor and this is the one and only Dr. Peter, The Tooth Doctor, the Ellerslie dentist.
+Today we’re going to be talking about what causes tooth sensitivity, and what to do about it.
 Um, so here’s a quote.
 My extra sensitive toothpaste does not like it when I use other toothpaste.
 I saw it on Easier.
 I thought it was hilarious.
-I thought putting in here just for some fun.
+I thought to put in here just for some fun.
 Um, and a CBC article revealed that 30% of Canadians have sensitive teeth.
 What do you think about that?

-Well, yeah, you know, there’s, I’ve met people, they’ve had tooth sensitivity for like two years.
+Well, yeah, you know, I’ve met people, they’ve had tooth sensitivity for like two years.
 Um, they don’t do anything about it.
 You know, sometimes it’s just one of those, it was kind of chronic pains that you just deal with and sometimes you just forget about it.
-So, you know, that’s, that’s unfortunate when people kind of just let it go and just has to kind of live with the pain, unfortunately.
+Ellerslie dentist, you know, that’s unfortunate when people kind of just let it go and just has to kind of live with the pain, unfortunately.
 But yeah, it happens.

 And I’ve, I’ve done the same thing and live with the pain in my tooth or somewhere else.
 And you just live with it and hope it goes away.
-But how often Dr. Peter, do you treat patients for sensitive teeth?
+But how often Dr. Peter, the Ellerslie dentist, do you treat patients for sensitive teeth?